 The College offers small classes, an active student-run club, and the uniqueness of the major translates into a cadre of students who work closely with one another and develop strong supportive relationships.
-While learning about the culture of deaf people, students in this major are dedicated to social justice issues while delighting in their abilities to interact with deaf individuals and participate in various deaf events.
+Through learning about the culture of deaf people students in this major are dedicated to social justice issues while delighting in their abilities to interact with deaf individuals and participate in various deaf events.

 Upcoming American Sign Language / English Interpreting Events